gramiojs/types/README.md

 ### Versioning

-7.0.x types - for 7.0 Telegram Bot API
+7.1.x types is for 7.1 Telegram Bot API

 ## Usage as an [NPM package](https://www.npmjs.com/package/@gramio/types)